yomojo/yomojo.github.io-web/_drafts/_posts/chappati-stuffed-with-a-butternut-squash-filling.md

 3. Boil the butternut squash in a pan full of water until it just starts to give.
 This part is optional.
 4. Place the butternut squash chunks in a large baking dish, drizzle with olive oil and bake at 200ºC or Gas 5 for about 30 minutes—until the chunks are soft.
 If you did not do step 3, then it will take longer for the chunks to go soft.
 5. Put the chunks in a large pan.
 6. Add sweetener of choice.
 If it's liquid be careful not to make the filling to wet.
+I would probably add a liquid sweetener once the mixture is nearly ready to use.
+7. Add some cardamon—be careful how much you add because you easily use too much.
+Start off with a ¼ tsp.
+8. Add some saffron—a good pinch.
+The best way to add it, is first to heat a tablespoon gently, place the saffron in the spoon and let them 'dry' from the heat of the spoon.
+You can then crumble the saffron between your fingers and add them to the pan.
+9. Start to mash the butternut squash chunks.
+You could do this in a blender or food processor.
+If you have a potato masher it should work fine.
+Once it's all mashed up—you should have a smooth filling.
+Check the flavours and sweetness—adjust accordingly if needed.